 The Director shall hold office for a term of four years from the date of the appointment and may be re-appointed but not for more than two consecutive terms.

-The Director shall receive salary in accordance with the prescription of the Board.
+The Director shall receive salary and other fringe benefit in accordance with the prescription of the Board.

 Section 16.
 The Director must